Pavin Chachavalpongpun: Career

+Education

+Pavin graduated with an honorary degree in Bachelor of Arts (Political Science) in International Relations from Chulalongkorn University in 1993.
+He received his Doctor of Philosophy from SOAS in 2002.

+Criticism of the Thai monarchy

-He is a well known critic of the state of Thai monarchy and Thai politics, regularly gives lecture and writes articles, books and opinion editorials on the topics, for outlets like The Washington Post, The New York Times and the South China Morning Post.
+Pavin is a well-known critic of the Thai monarchy and the state of Thai politics more generally.
+He regularly gives lectures and writes articles, books and opinion editorials on these topics for outlets such as The Washington Post, The New York Times and the South China Morning Post.
 He supported reforms of the monarchy and the country's lèse majesté law.
 In 2011, he launched a campaign to free a political prisoner, Ah Kong, who was charged with lèse majesté for allegedly sending text messages which insulted the monarchy to an unknown person.
 After the 2014 Thai coup d'état, the junta ordered him to turn himself in, but he refused and even mocked the summons by asking if he could send his pet chihuahua to meet with junta leader General Prayut Chan-o-cha in his stead.
 On 13 June 2014, the NCPO issued an arrest warrant against Pavin, and he has lived in exile ever since.
 His current residence is in Kyoto, Japan.
-In July, 2019, he was apparently assaulted near his residence, in an incident allegedly linked to the Thai authorities.
+In July 2019, he was apparently assaulted near his residence, in an incident allegedly linked to the Thai authorities.

 In 2020, he launched a Facebook page "The Royalists Marketplace" as a forum to discuss and criticize the Thai monarchy freely.
 The Thai authorities successfully took action to shut down access to the Facebook page, which has accumulated around one million users, and which Facebook may be appealing, while Pavin is facing a charge of cybercrime.
 He has since launched a replacement Facebook page "The Royalists Marketplace-Talad Luang".
 A Facebook spokesperson stated, “Requests like this are severe, contravene international human rights law, and have a chilling effect on people’s ability to express themselves...
 We work to protect and defend the rights of all internet users and are preparing to legally challenge this request.”